acmgit/minetest_poi/README.md

 This Mod adds PoI's, Point's of Interest to your World.
 If you have set a PoI, you can everytime jump back to the PoI with a simple Chatcommand.

-### /poi_list [-a]
+### /poi_list [-a]  [-f]  [-c]
-Lists all Points of Interest.
+Lists Points of Interest.
-With the option -a, you can see the Coords of the Points too.
+Option -a: List all Points of Interest with Coordinates Option -f: Lists forbidden Chars or Names
+Option -c: Lists the Categories of PoI's

 ### /poi_jump [Name]
 Jumps to a Point of Interest.